What is PFAS?

 These emerging contaminants are persistent, bioaccumulative, and toxic to mammalian species.
 Experts have become increasingly concerned by the potential effects of high concentrations of PFAS on human health.

 HOW CAN I BECOME EXPOSED?

-In accordance with the EPA PFOA Stewardship Program, eight major industrial users of PFASs committed to eliminating PFOA from emissions and product content by 2015.
+Under the EPA PFOA Stewardship Program, eight primary industrial users of PFASs committed to eliminating PFOA from emissions and product content by 2015.
 The production and import of PFOA has been phased out of the U.S. market, but PFOA based products may still reside in some inventories.
 PFOS is no longer used by U.S. manufacturers but still exists in the environment through fluorochemical-containing consumer products.

 PFOS and PFOA have been used in the production of firefighting foams and water repellents since the 1950s.
 These chemicals are now known to have seeped into groundwater and private well systems.
 This is a particular concern for Michigan, where PFAS associated sites, such as Air Force bases, tanneries and electroplating facilities, have been staple industries in many of our communities.

 Consumers may be exposed to PFAS from commercial products such as microwave popcorn, non-stick cookware, stain-repellent treatments and paints, and sealants.
 Unfortunately, there is limited information about which of these products currently contain PFAS and how much can accumulate in our bodies.